OctopusDeploy/docs/docs/deployment-process/configuration-features/xml-configuration-variables-feature.md

 If you are looking for something more flexible, we have the [Substitute Variables in Files feature](/docs/deployment-process/configuration-features/substitute-variables-in-files.md) enabling you to perform complex transformations on any kind of file.
 :::

-## How to Use this feature
+## How to Use This Feature

 The following example shows you how to use the this feature to provide your application with different configuration settings for each different environment you're deploying to.
-In this example we're deploying to a **Test** and **Production** environment.
+In this example, we're deploying to a **Test** and **Production** environment.

 Suppose you have this `web.config` or `MyApp.exe.config` file in your package which is configured for your local development environment: